 - Firm Mattresses – Pregnant women need more support when they sleep, so a firmer mattress is ideal.
 Newer mattresses that incorporate innovative materials with the latest development in sleep science provide everything an expecting mother needs – ample support, cool temperatures, and a luxurious sleep surface.

 - Adjustable Bases – Doctors recommend that some pregnant women rest with their feet elevated to stimulate blood flow.
 Lying with the head elevated can also help with heartburn.
 In both cases, it helps to have an adjustable base that can elevate at either end (and provide heat and massage if you want).
 When you’re having trouble getting comfortable late in the pregnancy, you won’t regret having an adjustable base.

 - Mattress Protectors – Between night sweats and morning nausea, pregnancy can be hard on a mattress.
 If you purchase something new, invest in a mattress protector too.
 It will help preserve your mattresses during pregnancy and extend the life of your new mattress in the process.

-When your pregnant is a great time to shop for a new mattress.
+When you’re pregnant, it’s a great time to shop for a new mattress.
 After all, you need quality sleep while you’re pregnant, and, arguably, you need it even more when the baby is an infant and toddler.
-Discover impressive options at accessible price points by visiting one of the 38 Sit n’ Sleep locations throughout Southern California.
+Discover impressive options at accessible price points by visiting one of the 38 Sit ‘n Sleep locations throughout Southern California.
 You can also explore our inventory on our website, or contact us at 800-908-0354.